Do not launch ANY of the links while your are in create or edit mode. There is a good chance all of your work will be gone.

 Complete STU Reconciliation

-Submit for 2nd STU Ballot
+Submit for 2nd STU Ballot (if needed)

 Request STU Publication